top of page

 Access arrangements

-You do not need a full diagnostic assessment for access arrangements and if concerns are mainly about these you should contact the school’s senco.
+You do not usually need a full diagnostic assessment for access arrangements and if concerns are mainly about these you should contact the school’s senco.

 When the learner is in Y9, or above, liaison with school will be necessary prior to assessment should any of the scores information be helpful in feeding in to formal access arrangements paperwork.
 This is dependent on the learner having a “normal way of working” and tutors making adjustments to support needs in their teaching and learning strategies.
 Schools are not always able to provide this information, or have their own processes, in which case the report will form part of the “history of need” - a helpful piece of evidence for access arrangements purposes.
 It is less complicated than it reads and I’m happy to discuss further!